How to Make Rag Dolls Hair with Yarn, Rags or Mohair

 More by this Author

-Making rag doll toys is very easy and so much fun.
-One needs not be creative or talented to create great raggedy dolls.
-And they make wonderful toys for children because they are soft and cuddly, and if the right fabric...
+Making rag doll toys is easy and fun.
+One need not be creative or talented to create raggedy dolls.
+And they make wonderful toys for children because they are soft, cuddly, and washable.